iterami/Docs.htm/common/guides/json.md

       // Optional.
 If rotate-y will change to make entity face the camera.
       "billboard": false,

       // Optional.
+If this entity collides with other entities that have collision.
+      "collides": false,

+      // Optional.
+If this entity can be collided with by other entities that collide.
+      "collides": false,

+      // Optional.
 If the entity should be drawn or not.
       "draw": true,

       // Optional.
 How the vertices should be drawn.
       "draw-type": "TRIANGLE_STRIP",

+      // Optional.
+If this entity is affected by gravity.
+      "gravity": false,

       // Optional rotation of entity in degrees between 0 inclusive and 360 exclusive.
       "rotate-x": 0,
       "rotate-y": 0,
       "rotate-z": 0,

+      // Optional scale of entity. `1 = 100%`.
+      "scale-x": 1,
+      "scale-y": 1,
+      "scale-z": 1,

       // Optional translation of entity relative to `0, 0, 0`.
       "translate-x": 0,